 How Popular is Page Builder by SiteOrigin?

-With over 1 million active installations, Page Builder by SiteOrigin is the most widely used free WordPress plugin of its type.
+With over 1 million active installations, Page Builder by SiteOrigin is one of the most widely used free WordPress plugin of its type.
 However, newer options like Beaver Builder and Elementor are outperforming Page Builder by SiteOrigin when it comes to recent downloads.
 That’s not to say you shouldn’t choose Page Builder by SiteOrigin but it does signal it’s no longer the only highly popular page builder available today.
-When it comes to user ratings, Page Builder still has the best score with an average of 4.9 and 862 five-star reviews.
+When it comes to user ratings, Page Builder still has a good score with an average of 4.8 and 874 five-star reviews.

 Pros and Cons of Page Builder by SiteOrigin

 Overall, Page Builder by SiteOrigin is easy to use and has useful page templates and widgets.
 However, newer page builder plugins like Elementor and Beaver Builder offer more intuitive user interfaces and more efficient workflows.

 - Ability to create responsive page layouts